broodmare/Remains-Source2/readme.md

  - Load background items at runtime.
  - Load in-game items/objects at runtime.
  - Add ability to easily create new tiles.
- - Real inventories and items instead of global values
+ - Real inventories and items instead of global values.
- - Weapons are all separate, unique, easy to understand items
+ - Weapons are all separate, unique, easy to understand items.
- - Localizations simplified, no more using multiple strings for a single key
+ - Localizations simplified, no more using a single key for multiple strings.

+\#####

+Contributors:

+ Woons - Developer

 \#####